Blue-Ocean-Technologies-Inc/dropbot.py/.conda-recipe/README.md

 Install
 =======

-The pre-built package may be installed from the [`sci-bots`][2] channel using:
+The pre-built package may be installed from the [`alexsk`][2] channel using:

-    conda install -c sci-bots dropbot
+    conda install -c alexsk dropbot

 [1]: https://anaconda.org/sci-bots/dropbot